 - Berkshire REALTORS And Multiple Listing Service, Inc.

-The Internet and its underlying transparency of information has fundamentally altered real estate.
+The Internet, and its underlying transparency of information, has fundamentally altered real estate.
 The utility of a MLS is its distribution capability.
-So long as the MLS syndicates to third party websites like Zillow and Trulia (you know Zillow acquired Trulia, right, and Zillow became a brokerage in an effort to guarantee syndication of all properties listed for sale to its website, and Zillow launched a separate for-fee rental platform that does not automatically syndicate rental listings from the MLS), where nearly all Buyers are, frankly, it doesn’t matter what MLS system is used.
+So long as the MLS syndicates to third-party websites like Realtor.com, Zillow, and Trulia (you know Zillow acquired Trulia, right, and Zillow became a brokerage in an effort to guarantee syndication of all properties listed for sale to its website, and Zillow launched a separate for-fee rental platform that does not automatically syndicate rental listings from the MLS), where nearly all Buyers are, frankly, it doesn’t matter what MLS system is used.

-What’s subtle yet powerful with MLS PIN is it’s a separate for-profit entity not tied to a real estate board, which means agents who want to access MLS PIN do not need to become a member of a real estate board, the Massachusetts Association of Realtors (MAR), and the National Association of Realtors (NAR), effectively saving agents $600 annually.
-Said differently, being a member of a real estate board and having Realtor status is not a prerequisite to obtain access to MLS PIN.
+What’s subtle yet powerful with MLS PIN is it’s a separate for-profit entity not directly tied to or owned by a real estate board, which means agents who want to access MLS PIN do not need to become a member of a real estate board, the Massachusetts Association of Realtors (MAR), and the National Association of Realtors (NAR), effectively saving agents $600+ annually.
+Said differently, being a member of a real estate board and having Realtor status is not a prerequisite to obtaining access to MLS PIN.

 The Cape Cod & Islands MLS states they are “one of the largest 100 MLSs in the country” with “around 2,700 members”. and also states it is “the only locally based Multiple Listing Service in the region” which is false.
 MLS PIN has nearly 20x the subscribers the Cape Cod & Islands MLS has and is based in Massachusetts.